Shunning in the church

 I sat in my new friend’s home, trying desperately to explain what I had been experiencing.
 She had invited me for the weekend, so I could get some distance from my situation and could talk, or be silent – whatever I needed most.

-I needed most to be heard.
+I needed a listening ear.
 So I talked: While we drove from the airport.
 While we walked around her neighborhood.
 While we sat in her house.

 I sat at her kitchen table, and she stood, pouring coffee, when I ran out of words.
 She turned to me and said, “Deborah, what you’re describing is shunning.
 You are being shunned.”